Viva (actress)

 Janet Susan Mary Hoffmann (born August 23, 1938), known professionally as Viva, is an American actress, writer, and artist.
 She is best known for being a Warhol superstar in the 1960s.
 Before joining Andy Warhol's Factory scene, she was a model and painter.
 She starred in several of Warhol's underground films, including Tub Girls (1967), The Nude Restaurant (1967), and Blue Movie (1969).
+She also wrote for various publications, including The Village Voice and New York Woman.

 Early life

 Janet Susan Mary Hoffmann was born in Syracuse, New York, the daughter of Mary Alice (née McNicholas) and Wilfred Ernest Hoffmann.
 She was the eldest of nine children born into a family of strict Roman Catholics.
 Her father was a prosperous attorney, and her parents were stalwart supporters of the Army–McCarthy hearings held to expose Communist government infiltration.
 The Hoffmann children were required to watch the televised proceedings.
 Raised in devout Catholicism, she considered becoming a nun.

 Career

 Early career

+Viva and International Velvet by Billy Name at the Factory, 1968.